ThomasBaruzier/subber/README.md

 - The script uses the OpenSubtitles API to download subtitles.
 To use this API, you will need to obtain an API key from their website.
 - The script uses the IMDb API directly from the IMDB website.
 No API key is required (I hope this is that legal).
-- The script is designed to work with movies that have a filename in the format "movie_title.year.extension".
+- The script is designed to work with movies that have a filename in the format  `<movie title> <year>.<ext>`.
 If your movie filenames do not follow this format, the script may not work as expected.
-I have not tested movie shows.
+Also, I have not tested movie shows or Anime.
 - The script is designed to download and burn subtitles in English and French.
 If you need subtitles in other languages, you will need to modify the script accordingly.